-At serious risk of institutionalization: Includes an individual with a disability who as a result of a public entity's failure to provide community services or its cut to such services will likely cause a decline in health, safety, or welfare that would lead to the individual's eventual placement in an institution.
+At serious risk of institutionalization: Includes an individual with a disability who as a result of a public entity's failure to provide community services or its cut to such services. will likely cause a decline in health, safety, or welfare that would lead to the individual's eventual placement in an institution.
 This includes individuals experiencing lack of access to supportive services for independent living, long waiting lists for or lack of access to housing combined with community-based services, individuals currently living under poor housing conditions or homeless with barriers to geographic mobility, and/or currently living alone but requiring supportive services for independent living.
 A person cannot be considered at serious risk of institutionalization unless the person has a disability.
-An individual may be designated as at serious risk of institutionalization, or by self-identification.
+An individual may be designated as at serious risk of institutionalization either by a health and human services agency, by a community-based organization, or by self-identification.